wallandall/azure_powershell/storage_and_vm.md

     Set-AzStorageBlobContent -Context $StorageAccount.Context -Container $$ContainerName -File $BlobObject['FileLocation'] -Blob $BlobObject['ObjectName']
 ````
 ## Checking if a Storage Account exisits.
-The below script checks if a storage account exisit before creating it as well as performs checks before creating a container.
+The below script defines a set of variables which should be updated to reflect your tenant settings.It then checks if a storage account exisit before creating it as well as performs checks before creating a container.
 The script will additionaly handle errors if the storage account already exists or the container .
 Lastly the script will upload a blob to the defined container.

 ```
     $AccountName = "your_account_name"